radapdal/process/webdevelopmentworkflow.md

 >
 > `RELEASE INTERNAL` -> `RELEASED TO STAGING`

-After deployment, Project Lead will transition sprint issues to "Released to Staging", bulk reassign, comment, and tag the Project Manager along with an email update that the staging deployment has been completed and the sprint is now for Client UAT.
+After deployment, Project Lead will transition sprint issues to "Released to Staging", comment, and tag the Project Coordinator along with an email update that the staging deployment has been completed and the sprint is now for Client UAT.

 Clients will sometimes take too long to review, so at an acceptable time (up to 2 weeks) after staging release, it is up to the management to decide if the team waits longer, or treat the release as client accepted so other sprints can start rolling.